GaneshJainarain/MachineLearning/README.md

 ## Correlations between Features and Target

-In order to quantify correlations between the features (variables) and the target, we can calculate the Pearson correlation coefficient.
+In order to quantify correlations between the features (variables) and the target, we can calculate the `Pearson correlation coefficient`.
 This is a measure of the strength and direction of a linear relationship between two variables: a value of -1 means the two variables are perfectly negatively linearly correlated and a value of +1 means the two variables are perfectly positively linearly correlated.
 The figure below shows different values of the correlation coefficient and how they appear graphically.